Community Enrichment

 Pedestrians walk across a paved area near white vendor tents and palm trees, with a yellow pedestrian sign visible above.

 The Borrego Springs Chamber of Commerce plans and arranges funding for Borrego Days.
-Our Rotary Club supports the Chamber by being a President’s Club sponsor which helps fund the Borrego Days Festival.
+Our Rotary Club supports the Chamber by being a President’s Club sponsor helps fund the Borrego Days Festival in October each year.

 Last year’s donors are helping to fund this year’s Borrego Days.
 Please consider helping us contribute to next year’s Borrego Days Festival.

 Founded in 1975, the Concert Association’s mission is to bring high quality, eclectic music to our community enriching the cultural landscape of our area.
-The concerts are a significant source of cultural enrichment and one key part of the multitude of arts that our residents enjoy.
 Almost every year Our Club allocates some of our donated funds to Community Concert.
-Due to our generous donors, Rotary was able to become a Sponsor this year.
+Due to our generous donors, Rotary was able to become a Sponsor this year to help support the free concerts for our school children.

 Borrego Springs History Museum